 Beyond offering the best possible care and the most advanced treatment options available, we believe in empowering you with the knowledge to be an integral part of the decision-making process.
 Throughout your treatment and recovery, we make sure you know exactly what to expect and what options are available to you – as we are firm believers that expert care, combined with a supportive environment, helps with the healing process.

 In addition to diagnosing and treating gynecologic cancers, our program provides access to clinical trials for our ovarian, endometrial and cervical cancers.
 Our patients who have a hereditary cancer, or at high risk for developing one, have access to genetic counseling.

-Robotic–Assisted Surgery: In the field of gynecologic oncology, robotic-assisted surgery has emerged as an invaluable minimally invasive approach for complex surgeries and for improved patient outcomes.
-Robotically assisted technology offers advantages that include three-dimensional (3D) vision and instruments that improve surgeon dexterity and surgical precision, thus allowing surgeon to perform complex procedures.
+Robotic–Assisted Surgery: In the field of gynecologic oncology, robotic-assisted surgery has emerged as an invaluable minimally invasive approach for complex surgeries for certain selected patients.
+Robotically assisted technology offers advantages that include three-dimensional (3D) vision and instruments that improve surgeon dexterity and surgical precision, thus allowing surgeon to perform complex procedures through small incisions.
 Benefits include maximum preservation of surrounding healthy tissue, reduced pain and discomfort, shorter hospitalization, reduced blood loss, minimal scarring, faster recovery and quicker return to normal activities.